ChrispusGatia/cityeye/content/collections/our_history/embarking-on-a-visionary-journey.md

     card_description: |-
       <h4>CEH is Launched</h4>

-      Realising the growing demand for our services across patients from all walks of life, we established our general hospital City Eye Hospital (CEH) in 2015.
+      City Eye Hospital (CEH) is established to serve the growing demand for quality and affordable eye care.
 Conveniently located along Ngong Road, CEH was initially launched as an affiliate of UHEAL.
 Three years later, UHEAL acquired CEH.
-The merger saw the UHEAL branch in Upper Hill Medical Centre transformed into CEH’s Appointment-only Clinic and the Ngong Road branch into CEH’s Walk-in General Hospital.
+The merger saw the UHEAL branch at Upper Hill Medical Centre transformed into CEH’s Appointment-only Clinic and the Ngong Road branch into CEH’s walk-in Main Hospital.
     type: new_set
     enabled: true
   -